wp-plugins/verbatim/readme.txt

 * Initial build of Verbatim
 = 1.1 =
 * Updated twitter functionality to include Bitly link and shorten selection to within 140 characters.
+= 1.2 =
+* Added ability to select and link to images as well as text